 - You can set up a backup email that can be used to get the code.

-- enter your phone number to associate it to the account.
-Then you can receive code sent via SMS.
+- Enter your phone number to associate it with the account.
+Then you can receive the code sent via SMS.

 - If you install the Microsoft Account app on your mobile device, you can use it to generate a code.